lizhuoxun/AdaParse/README.md

 ### Testing
 - During training, folders are automatically generated with timestamped names.
-- It's advisable to rename them to match the experimental configuration names, e.g., 'set1' corresponds to the '--test' parameter set to 1.
+- It's advisable to rename them to match the experimental setting names, e.g., 'set1' corresponds to the '--test' parameter set to 1.

 run
 ```bash